JoaoLRezende/reduction-detector/README.md

 ```

 ### I did do that.
 Why does reduction-detector still complain that it can't find some standard header files (for example, <stddef.h>)?
-It might not be looking in the right places.
-If your system compiler _does_ find those standard header files when you compile stuff, it might help to make reduction-detector search for header files in the same places as your system compiler.
-If you execute `gcc -x c - -E -v <<< ""`, GCC will, among other things, tell you the directories in which it looks for system header files.
-(You can replace `gcc` with `clang`, if that's what you use.)
+This probably is a consequence of not having Clang 12 installed, or of not having copied reduction-detector into the right place, as described above.
+If you execute `reduction-detector <an arbitrary C file> -- -v`, reduction-detector will, among other things, tell you the directories in which it looks for system header files.
+That list should include a directory like `/usr/lib/clang/12.0.0/include`.
+If it doesn't, then you might not have copied reduction-detector into the right place.
+If reduction-detector complains that such a directory doesn't exist, then you might not have the right version of Clang installed.